Financial CHOICE Act 2.0 Acts to Scare Off Potential Whistleblowers by Withholding Whistleblower Relator Rewards from Anyone Involved in the Fraud

 Whistleblower relator rewards were created to incentivize employees to speak out against fraud, even in the face of risks.
 When companies discover that someone within the organization is “blowing the whistle,” there is potential for backlash.
 Whistleblowers could be threatened, fired, or even blacklisted from getting jobs in the future.
 However, the FCA provides protection for whistleblowers, allowing a cause of action for whistleblowers to receive damages and qui tam attorney’s fees from any company that retaliates against an employee who reports fraud to the SEC, or raises the issue internally.

-Contact Waters Kraus & Paul to Report Dodd-Frank Violations and SEC Fraud
+Contact Waters Kraus Paul & Siegel to Report Dodd-Frank Violations and SEC Fraud

-Waters Kraus & Paul is a mid-sized plaintiff’s firm with experience in representing whistleblowers in qui tam cases.
-The qui tam attorneys of Waters Kraus & Paul will aggressively pursue your case to ensure that the companies engaged in defrauding the government are held responsible, and that you receive the whistleblower relator reward that you are entitled to.
+Waters Kraus Paul & Siegel is a mid-sized plaintiff’s firm with experience in representing whistleblowers in qui tam cases.
+The qui tam attorneys of Waters Kraus Paul & Siegel will aggressively pursue your case to ensure that the companies engaged in defrauding the government are held responsible, and that you receive the whistleblower relator reward that you are entitled to.
 If you have information that your employer is defrauding the government, email us or call our qui tam attorneys at 800.226.9880.